Pystache

 This repo is also pre-commit enabled for various linting and format checks.
 The checks run automatically on commit and will fail the commit (if not clean) with some checks performing simple file corrections.

-Note pylint is the primary check that requires your own input, as well as a decision as to the appropriate fix action.
-You must fix any pylint warnings (relative to the baseline config score) for the commit to succeed.
+as a decision as to the appropriate fix action.
+You must fix any pylint

 See the following pages for more information on gitchangelog and pre-commit.